onkoe/Valem-VR-Tutorial/README.md

 # Valem-VR-Tutorial
 A mirror of Valem's VR tutorial from his Patreon to GitHub.

+## What is this?
+This project is a collection of Valem's code in his 2020 series on the Unity XR Toolkit.
+It provides a basic foundation for any VR project.
+Here's a link to watch the full series: https://youtube.com/playlist?list=PLrk7hDwk64-a_gf7mBBduQb3PEBYnG4fU

 ## Usage
 For best results, please ensure that you're using a Unity version around 2019.4.
 This will guarantee the success of the XR plugin's inputs working correctly.